2016-2017 Undergraduate & Graduate Catalog

 Honor societies serve to recognize students for high achievement on campus.

-Media organizations provide an opportunity for students to gain hands-on experience with student media including newspaper, television, radio, film, and video.
+Media organizations provide an opportunity for students to gain hands-on experience with media, including newspaper, television production, and radio.
 The student campus media entities listed as follows are all located on the lower level of the Kirkhof Center.

 - GVTV: Grand Valley State University's own student-run broadcasting channel offers hands-on experience in technical areas of producing as well as writing, reporting, promotions, directing, and acting.
-The channel is noncommercial and broadcasts on cable access channel 10 or on the Web at www.grandvalleytv.org/.
-GVTV's office is located next to the Student Organization Center, on the lower level of Kirkhof Center.
-Contact GVTV at (616) 331-4888 for more information.
+The channel is noncommercial and broadcasts on cable access channel 46.1.
+Contact GVTV at (616) 331-7777 for more information.

 - The Lanthorn: The Lanthorn is an award-winning, twice-weekly student newspaper that gives students an opportunity to gain experience in the production of a newspaper.
-The Lanthorn office, conveniently located in 0051 Kirkhof, is close to the Student Organization Center.
 The Lanthorn team includes editorial, advertising, business, graphic art, staff writing, and staff photography positions.
 Call (616) 331-2460 to find out more information.